Nilges Draher LLC

 Those lawyers don't intimidate us.
 We have one job – to protect the rights of workers.
 We know the state and federal laws that apply to your case.
 We know how to get to the bottom of what happened.
 We have extensive experience handling all aspects of employment law cases.
 We've earned a strong reputation for getting results for the people we represent.
 We can help.

 Let us protect your legal rights.
-Remember, if your rights were violated, you only have a limited amount of time to take action against your employer, so the sooner you take action, the better.
-That is why it is important to contact us today to schedule your free case evaluation.
+Remember, if your rights were violated, you only have a limited amount of time to take action against your employer, so the sooner you get an experienced Ohio employment law team involved, the better.
+That is why it is important to contact us today to schedule your free case evaluation with our experience Ohio law team.